 It’s easier if your car wears a black or white finish – you will easily find car scratch repair kits for such common colors.
 Complex colors will be a bit challenging but not impossible.

 You can avoid this type of scratch by parking your car in a garage or make use of car covers when you park outside in open spaces.
 Also, instead of conventional towels, use microfiber cloths to wash or dry your car.
 These are some basic prevention tips to avoid color coat scratches.

 A severe collision can also cause this scratch – maybe when trying to park the car, you accidentally ran into a tree or a static object.
 Well, whatever caused it, here’s how to detect a paint/color coat scratch and how to get it fixed up.

 To fix this type of scratch, you need a complete kit of car scratch remover, or you can get a touch-up paint compound that would match your car paint (color).
 It may take days for touch-up paints to cure completely.
 Also, you should apply it carefully around the scratched areas.

 Check your car manual to know the exact color used in painting the body.
-This will help you in finding the best car paint filling compound or touch-up paint to use.
+This will help you in finding the best car paint filling compound or to use.

 3. Primer Scratch